fastrgv/AdaGate/README.md

 For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many obvious improvements to be made.

-This is a work in progress, so please excuse scaffolding and debugging code has not been removed.
+This is a work in progress, so please excuse any scaffolding and debugging code has not been removed.

 If you make improvements, please send then to <fastrgv@gmail.com>